GitAlias/gitalias/README.md

 We welcome people contributing, such as creating pull requests, or creating issue reports, or tweeting ideas to us.

+  * We're aiming to have new kinds of pull requests open for a week to encourage comments.

 We want this project to be a good starting point for teams.

   * We're aiming for consensus and practicality.